-New River Gorge National Park was redesignated from a national river to the park that it currently is in 2021, and it features regular guided hikes along the river led by park rangers.
+New River Gorge National Park was re-designated from a national river to a national park in 2021, and it features regular guided hikes along the river led by park rangers.

 "The park also encompasses the New River, which is one of the oldest rivers on the continent, and the world's third longest single span arch bridge, spanning 3,030 feet and sitting 876 above the New River Gorge—making it the second highest vehicular bridge in the world," says Ruby.
 "You can even walk across the catwalk beneath the bridge, which takes you 1.25 miles from one end to the other."

-When you picture a trip to a national park, you're probably not imagining a tropical beach vacation, but that's what you can get at Virgin Islands National Park, which is located on the U.S. Virgin Islands in the Caribbean Sea.
+Interested in taking a tropical beach vacation, but not looking to splurge on international airfare?
+Consider a trip to Virgin Islands National Park, which is located on the U.S. Virgin Islands in the Caribbean Sea.

 "It will require a bit more work to get there, as you'll need to fly to St. Thomas and then take a ferry to St. John, but it's worth the effort for such a unique national park experience," Young says.

-There's something about the Florida Keys that makes it feel like a different world, and there's something about Biscayne National Park, located in the Keys, that helps it stand out from the rest of the country's parks as well: it's almost entirely underwater.
-Approximately 95% of the park is set out on the water, and some of the best activities to do there are exploring coral reefs, kayaking, or partaking in one of the park's guided tours, like snorkeling past shipwrecks.
+There's something about the Florida Keys that makes it feel like a different world.
+There's also something about Biscayne National Park, located in the Keys, that helps it stand out from the rest of the country's parks: It's almost entirely underwater.

-"Biscayne Bay is a marine sanctuary home to manatees, turtles, exotic fish, and shipwrecks," says Kacy Matthews of K. Sutherland PR, a company that focuses on travel and lifestyle.
+"Biscayne Bay is a marine sanctuary home to manatees, turtles, exotic fish, and shipwrecks," says Kacy Matthews of K. Sutherland PR, a firm that focuses on travel and lifestyle.

-One of the reasons that the park is underrated is because it can be a little tricky to get to, as a majority of it is underwater, but Matthews says that the park is quickly becoming more accessible.
+One of the reasons that the park is underrated is because it can be a little tricky to get to, but Matthews says that the park is quickly becoming more accessible.

-"The drive to the park can be a little taxing, but Biscayne National Park Institute offers a new Coconut Grove Snorkel Adventure that picks visitors up from Dinner Key Marina and takes them through the bay and right into Biscayne National Park," Matthews says.
+"The drive to the park can be a little taxing, but Biscayne National Park Institute offers a new Coconut Grove Snorkel Adventure that picks visitors up from Dinner Key Marina and takes them through the bay and right into [the park]," Matthews says.